 Le Louvre Ripaille

-This is a very typical little Parisian style restaurant very close to the Louvre.
+This is a very typical little Parisian-style restaurant very close to the Louvre.
 They serve heavy French dishes as well as lighter appetizers.
-It’s very good and also the best sit-down value in the area.
-If you don’t want to break the bank sitting Palais Royal then this is a great option to fill the stomach with a good meal and move on.
+It’s very good and also the best value for a sit-down restaurant in the area.
+If you don’t want to break the bank sitting at Palais Royal then this is a great option for a good meal.